raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ![Photo of lens mounted on the High Quality Camera sensor](images/assembly_6mm.JPG)
 --- /task ---

 Congratulations!
-Now you have a complete infrared-sensitive camera!
+Now you have a complete infrared-sensitive camera.

 </div>

 ### Final assembly steps

-You're almost done, finish your Astro Pi with these steps!
+You're almost done, finish your Astro Pi with these steps:

 --- task ---
 Connect your keyboard and mouse into the two (black) USB 2 ports.